Tekla Structures setup guidelines for administrators

 Tekla Warehouse is one of the Tekla online services.

-offline offering that comes as an option with Tekla Structures installation has all the cataloguser interface for displaying or modifying information in categorized lists
+offline content that includes the cataloguser interface for displaying or modifying information in categorized lists

 For example, profile catalog and shape catalog are catalogs.